the-avid-engineer/InfrastructureCli/README.md

 ## GlobalAttributes

 This is a dictionary, where the key is any string and the value is any valid JSON.
-More on this in the Template File Extensions.
+More on this in the JSON Extensions.
 These attributes apply to _all_ configurations.

 ---